A combinatorial approach to the structure of locally inverse semigroups: Birooted locally inverse word graph

 \section{Birooted locally inverse word graph}

+In this section, we introduce the birooted locally inverse word graphs.
+These combinatorial objects will be fundamental to the characterization of the elements of a locally inverse semigroup.
+However, we will focus only on general properties of these graphs.
+We will introduce the crucial concept of language recognized by them, and study how this concept of language behaves under homomorphic images and subgraphs of those graphs.

-In this section we introduce the birooted locally inverse word graphs and study some of their properties.
-These graphs are special bipartite graphs with two kinds of edges and with two distinguished vertices.
-Some of the edges will have both an orientation and a label from $\oX$, and others will have neither an orientation nor a label.
+Birooted locally inverse word graphs are special bipartite graphs with two kinds of edges and with two distinguished vertices.
+Some edges will have both an orientation and a label from $\oX$, while others will have neither.
 We will call \emph{arrows} the oriented and labeled edges, and \emph{lines} the non-oriented and non-labeled edges.
 The term `edges' will be used to refer to both arrows and lines.
 In terms of notation, we use $\vec{\ev}$ (with a vector on top) to denote an arrow and $\oev$ (with a line on top) to denote a line.
-However, since our graphs will have both arrows and lines simultaneously, we will use often the notation $\ev$ to refer to both of them in general.
+However, since our graphs will have both arrows and lines simultaneously, we will often use the notation $\ev$ to refer to both of them in general.
 In fact, we will use the notations $\ol{\ev}$ or $\vec{\ev}$, instead of $\ev$, only when we want to emphasize the idea that $\ev$ is a line or an arrow, respectively.

 We use the term graph as synonymous of a `simple graph'.
 In the context of this paper, it means that our graphs will not have multiple lines connecting the same vertices and will not have multiple arrows with the same initial or starting vertex, the same label and the same final or ending vertex.
 Note however that we admit lines and arrows with the same endpoints, and multiple arrows from the same starting vertex to the same ending vertex but with distinct labels.